Yoshi's Island: Sequels and spin-offs

-Following Yoshi's Island's success, Nintendo developed Yoshi's Story, a 1998 platformer for the Nintendo 64, which "disappointed" audiences and deflated "massive ... anticipation" with fetch quests and the 3D style Miyamoto eschewed in its predecessor.
-The Nintendo 64 game expanded on Yoshi's character voice as introduced in Yoshi's Island, but also "dumbed down Yoshi's character".
-Nintendo created two Yoshi's Island spin-off games: the tilt sensor-controlled Yoshi Topsy Turvy (2004, Game Boy Advance), which was developed by Artoon and was met with mixed reviews, and the Nintendo-developed minigame Yoshi Touch & Go (2005, Nintendo DS).
-The 1995 original release received a direct sequel in 2006: Yoshi's Island DS, also developed by Artoon.
-Titled Yoshi's Island 2 until just before it shipped, the game retained the core concept of transporting baby Nintendo characters, and added babies Princess Peach, Bowser, and Donkey Kong, each with an individual special ability.
-Yoshi had a similar moveset to Yoshi's Island and added dash and float abilities, but he was more passive a character compared to the babies on his back.
+Following Yoshi's Island's success, Nintendo developed Yoshi's Story, a 1998 platformer for the Nintendo 64.
+It was highly anticipated but received weaker reviews, with fetch quests and the 3D style Miyamoto eschewed in its predecessor.
+It expanded on Yoshi's character voice as introduced in Yoshi's Island, but also "dumbed down Yoshi's character".
+In 2004, Nintendo released the tilt sensor-controlled Yoshi Topsy Turvy for Game Boy Advance, which was developed by Artoon and received mixed reviews.
+The Nintendo-developed minigame Yoshi Touch & Go was released in 2005 for Nintendo DS.

+In 2006, Nintendo published Yoshi's Island DS, also developed by Artoon.
+Titled Yoshi's Island 2 until just before it shipped, it retained the core concept of transporting baby Nintendo characters, and added the babies Princess Peach, Bowser, and Donkey Kong, each with a special ability.
+Yoshi had a similar moveset to Yoshi's Island and added dash and float abilities, but was more passive a character compared to the babies on his back.
+It received generally positive reviews.
+It was given high scores by IGN and GameSpot, who gave it 8/10 and 9.1/10 respectively.
+GameSpot commented that the developers have "produced a sequel that seems fresh and new while remaining every bit as awesome as the original" and IGN called it "a solid recreation of the Yoshi's Island elements in a two-screen-high format".
+In 2014, Nintendo released Yoshi's New Island for Nintendo 3DS.
-About seven years later, series producer Takashi Tezuka decided enough time had passed to make another direct sequel, Yoshi's New Island (2013, Nintendo 3DS).
 It was developed by former Artoon employees at their new company, Arzest.
-As in the original, Yoshi carries Baby Mario and throws eggs.
-The game adds the ability to swallow big foes, which become big eggs that can destroy big obstacles.
-Yoshi's Island DS developer Arzest assisted in its development.
+As in the original, Yoshi carries Baby Mario and throws eggs, and can now swallow large foes, which become large eggs that can destroy large obstacles.
+It received mixed reviews, with criticism for its graphics, art-style, soundtrack and similarity to the SNES original; though the level design and overall charm did attract some praise.

 In 1001 Video Games You Must Play Before You Die (2010), Christian Donlan wrote that despite the "streamlined" Yoshi's Story and "brilliant" Yoshi's Touch and Go, "the original was never bettered and never truly advanced upon".
 In Eurogamer's 2015 preview of Yoshi's Woolly World, Tom Phillips wrote that it had "been 20 years since the last truly great Yoshi's Island.
-The next console release of a Mario 2D side-scroller, New Super Mario Bros.
-Wii, was released 14 years later.
+Yoshi's Woolly World received higher review scores than Yoshi's New Island but worse than Yoshi's Island DS and the original game, with reviewers praising the art style, gameplay, and innovation, but critiquing the easy difficulty.
+The next Mario 2D side-scroller, New Super Mario Bros., was released in 2006.